Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 **ToDo:**
-* Do you want to change your project name to Privacy Online Test And Resource Compendium (right now, it is Online Privacy Test Resource List)
 * Add github-gh page (front-page)
 * Add (maybe) gitter chat
 * Add an page index to easier navigate to the specific sections